jlmojicaperez/GluckLab/README.md

 ```

 - Alternatively you can download and decompress the zipped repository.
 [Click here to download.][GluckLabZippedRepo]

+### Fish 15

 - Open the PsychoPy app.
 - Select File -> Open and then select the file named `fish15.psyexp` found in `GluckLab/fish15/`.
+- Select the "Run Experiment" button and follow the instructions on screen.
+- To quit the experiment early press the ESC key.

+### Choose 34

+- Open the PsychoPy app.
+- Select File -> Open and then select the file named `choose34.psyexp` found in `GluckLab/choose34/`.
 - Select the "Run Experiment" button and follow the instructions on screen.
 - To quit the experiment early press the ESC key.